Thomsons Bush is one of the few remnants of the kahikatea-dominated swamp forest that was characteristic of central southern Southland.

 Thomsons Bush is located on both sides of Queens Drive on the northern side of the Waihopai River approximately 2.5km north of the Invercargill City centre.

-Parking is available off Queens Drive and pedestrians can access the reserve form Queens Drive, Preston Street and Waihopai Walkway.
+Parking is available off Queens Drive and pedestrians can access the reserve from Queens Drive, Preston Street and Waihopai Walkway.

 Play module – including hanging, sliding and climbing features